 Session 1: What, why, how and where?

-This session answers these questions and inspires you to start planning a wild camping adventure.
-This session includes a presentation, short films, and lots of time for questions.
+An indoor session designed to inspire to start planning a wild camping adventure.
+Includes a presentation, short films, and lots of time for questions.

 Session 3: What to wear and pack.